 Tripadvisor Traveler Rating

-- A former marine outpost committed to preserving the surrounding environment
+- A former marine research outpost committed to conservation

 - Relax in the beautifully designed, state-of-the-art facilities

-- Join a melting pot of travellers, divers, underwater photographers and marine biologists
+- Join a melting pot of travellers, divers, photographers and scientists

 - Located on a sandy beach with a stunning house-reef

 Experience a genuine barefoot escape at this former outpost for marine biologists turned state-of-the-art resort.
 With a family-like atmosphere and a focus on sharing knowledge and experiences, this eco-friendly dive resort is an ideal place to discover Bangka’s treasures, both above and below the surface.

 Founded by marine biologists in 2009, Coral Eye began as a place where universities and students could exchange ideas and develop projects.
 The doors were opened to tourists in 2013 creating a truly unique dive resort which offers a peaceful atmosphere and warm, friendly service.
 A variety of guests such as travellers, divers, underwater photographers and marine biologists now visit this resort, making it a great place to socialise, learn or relax.